Feature

 The energy scramble between DAC developers and other industries like data centers won’t be limited to Wyoming, Loria predicted.

 “There is prioritization [for clean energy,]” Loria said.
 “And priority needs to be for decarbonization.”
-Even if today’s larger DAC projects likely aren’t enough to “change the overall equation,” she said, they’re part of the broader solution in a way that most data centers currently aren’t.
+Even if today’s larger DAC projects likely aren’t enough to “change the overall equation,” she said, they’re a critical solution that needs to be considered as part of the resource mix.

 That’s a question not just for DAC, she added, but for all energy transition industries: “Who and where do we prioritize deployment?”